 \subsection{Minimum Energy Trajectories}

 The {\bf Minimum Energy Trajectory with Communications Objectives} problem is one of the most illustrative \ac{CaTP} problems.
-It considers a \ac{MR} that accomplish a certain task involving both motion and communications.
-The objective is to design the \ac{MR}'s trajectory so as to perform the desired task while minimizing the overall energy consumption (i.e., communications energy plus motion energy).
-This is important since \acp{MR} usually draw their energy from an on board battery which feeds not only their locomotion system, but their communications system as well.
+It considers an \ac{MR} that accomplishes a certain task involving both motion and communications.
+The objective is to design the \ac{MR}'s trajectory so as to perform the desired task while minimizing the overall energy consumption (i.e. communications energy plus motion energy).
+This is important since \acp{MR} usually draw their energy from an onboard battery which feeds not only their locomotion system, but their communications system as well.
 By minimizing the overall energy consumption, we may either reduce the MR's battery size (and thus its cost) or increase the MR's operational time, allowing it to fulfil more and longer tasks.
 Note that this problem may be irrelevant for tethered \acp{MR} since they receive energy from an external source \cite{RossiECC2019}.

 At first glance, we could say that the energy spent by the \ac{MR} in communications is negligible compared to the energy spent in motion, but as mentioned in section \ref{sec:comm:energ}, this is not always true.
-As shown in \cite{CATP5}, the energy consumed by the communication system may be comparable to the energy spent in motion.
+The energy consumed by the communication system may be comparable to the energy spent in motion \cite{CATP5}.
 This depends on various aspects, such as the amount of data transmitted, the distance to the node communicating with the \ac{MR}, and the adopted power transmission strategy.
-In addition, as mentioned in \cite{UAV25}, the size of the \ac{MR} also determines how significant the communication power consumption is against the motion power consumption.
-For a small MR, the power spent in communications can be significant w.r.t. the power consumed in motion; however, for larger and heavier robots, the communication power might be negligible w.r.t. the power consumed in motion.
+In addition, the size of the \ac{MR} also plays a role in this comparison \cite{UAV25}.
+For a small \acp{MR}, the power spent in communications can be significant w.r.t. the power consumed in motion; however, for larger and heavier robots, the opposite might be true.
 Mathematically, the Minimum Energy Trajectory with Communications Objectives problem is stated as an optimization problem with the following optimization target: